IPA_MOD(3) IPA_MOD(3)

 This function is used for querying current state for a threshold

 number thresholdno in a rule number ruleno.
-If a module does not
+If a module does

 If some function returns integer value, then it should return the value